Anatta336/webgl-lunch/readme.md

 - Image split up into pixels, each calculated individually.
 - Demo of pixel colour calculation.
 - Show a per-channel view of the textures.
 Explain normal as "what would be lit up".
+- Some discussion of HDR values for colours.

 ### Specialised hardware
 - Highly parallel.